toa-io/toa/libraries/pointer/readme.md

 Although the most common use case of the Pointer is component-specific connection strings, where the keys are namespaces or component IDs, it is not mandatory.
-The Pointer considers keys as arbitrary nested dot-separated strings.
+The Pointer considers keys as nested dot-separated alphanumeric strings.

 A module that uses the Pointer, resolves a set of URLs by providing annotation and a set of _selectors_ during deployment.